Balozi Harvey

-"Balozi" Robert Zayd Muhammad Harvey (January 26, 1940 – December 28, 2016) was an American diplomat, community organizer, activist, and executive director based in New Jersey and New York.
-He was given the title "Balozi" (“ambassador” or “statesman” in Swahili) by former President of Tanzania Julius K. Nyerere in 1964.
+Robert Zayd Muhammad "Balozi" Harvey (January 26, 1940 – December 28, 2016) was an American activist, community organizer, diplomat, and public official based in New Jersey and New York.
+He played a prominent role in Black political organizing, Pan-African diplomacy, and cultural exchange between African nations and African-American communities from the 1960s onward.

+Harvey was given the title "Balozi", Swahili for ambassador or statesman, by Julius K. Nyerere, the first president of Tanzania in 1964.